cjsteel/ansible-project-workstation/README.md

 molecule --debug create -s lxd
 ```

-Ensure that container is actually 18.04
+Ensure that container is actually 18.04, some glitches in

 ```shell
 lxc file pull something-bionic/etc/lsb-release .